RU3YKat/note-taker/README.md

 ## Contributing

 This is an open source project.

+Future deployments to add delete note functionality.

 ## Testing